laminas/laminas-di/doc/book/zend.di.introduction.md

 writing DI capable code vary, DiC's are generally either in the form of smallish objects that suit a very specific pattern, or larger DiC frameworks.

-Zend\\Di is a DiC framework.
-While for the simplest code there is no configuration needed, and the use cases are quite simple; for more complex code, Zend\\Di is capable of being configured to wire these complex use cases
+Laminas\\Di is a DiC framework.
+While for the simplest code there is no configuration needed, and the use cases are quite simple; for more complex code, Laminas\\Di is capable of being configured to wire these complex use cases